Reproductive immunology: Microbiology

-Uterine natural killer (uNK) cells
+Uterine natural killer cells

-The maternal immune system, specifically within the uterus, makes some changes in order to allow for implantation and protect a pregnancy from attack.
-One of these changes are to the uterine natural killer cells (uNK).
-NK cells, part of the innate immune system, are cytotoxic and responsible for attacking pathogens and infected cells.
-However, the number and type of receptors the uNK cells contain during a healthy pregnancy differs compared to an abnormal pregnancy.
-In the first trimester of pregnancy, uNK cells are among the most abundant leukocytes present, but the number of uNK cells present slowly declines up until term.
-Despite the fetus containing foreign paternal antigens, uNK cells do not recognize it as "non-self".
-Therefore, the cytotoxic effects of the uNK cells do not target the developing fetus.
-It has even been proposed that uNK contributes to the protection of extravillous trophoblast (EVT), important cells that contribute to the growth and development of a fetus. uNK cells secrete transforming growth factor-β (TGF-β) which is believed to have an immunosuppressive effect through modulation of leukocyte response to trophoblasts.
+The maternal immune system, specifically within the uterus, changes to allow for implantation and protect a pregnancy from immune attack.
+While natural killer cells (NK cells), part of the innate immune system, are cytotoxic and responsible for attacking pathogens and infected cells, one subtype, uterine natural killer cells (uNK) is modified during pregnancy.
+Despite the fetus containing foreign paternal antigens, uNK cells do not recognize it as "non-self", so that their cytotoxic effects do not target the developing fetus.
+The number and type of uNK cells and receptors change during a healthy pregnancy; the uNK profile differs in an abnormal pregnancy.
+In the first trimester of pregnancy, uNK cells are among the most abundant leukocytes present, but the number slowly declines up until term.
+It has even been proposed that uNK contributes to the protection of extravillous trophoblast (EVT), important cells that contribute to the growth and development of a fetus.
+The uNK cells secrete transforming growth factor-β (TGF-β) which is believed to have an immunosuppressive effect through modulation of leukocyte response to trophoblasts.

-Killer immunoglobulin-like receptors (KIRs) and human leukocyte antigen (HLA)
+KIRs and human leukocyte antigen

-KIRs are expressed by the uNK cells of the mother.
-Both polymorphic maternal KIRs and fetal HLA-C molecules are variable and specific to a particular pregnancy.
+Killer-cell immunoglobulin-like receptors (KIRs) are expressed by the uNK cells of the mother.
+Both polymorphic maternal KIRs and fetal human leukocyte antigen (HLA)-C molecules are variable and specific to a particular pregnancy.
 In any pregnancy, the maternal KIR genotype could be AA (no activating KIRs), AB, or BB (1–10 activating KIRs) and the HLA-C ligands for KIRs are divided into two groups: HLA-C1 and HLA-C2.
-Studies have shown that there is a bad compatibility between specifically maternal KIR AA and fetal HLA-C2 which leads to recurrent miscarriage, preeclampsia and implantation failures.
-In assisted reproduction, these new insights could have an impact on the selection of single embryo transfer, oocyte, and/or sperm donor selection according to KIRs and HLA in patients with recurrent miscarriages.
+Studies have shown that there is poor compatibility between specifically maternal KIR AA and fetal HLA-C2, which leads to recurrent miscarriage, preeclampsia and implantation failures.
+In assisted reproduction, these new insights could have an impact on the selection of single embryo transfer, oocyte, or sperm donor selection according to KIRs and HLA in patients with recurrent miscarriages.